solutious/bone/README.md

 * Delano Mandelbaum (http://solutious.com)
 * Query signatures for the HTTP API are based on / stolen from: https://github.com/grempe/amazon-ec2/blob/master/lib/AWS.rb

 ## Thanks

-* Kalin Harvey for the early feedback.
+* Kalin Harvey and Marc-André Cournoyer for the early feedback.

 ## License